Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 In \cite[\textsection6.3]{CP15}, the map $E_\Gb(k_s)\hookrightarrow\aut(\mathrm{Dyn}(\Gb))$ to the automorphism group of the ``canonical Dynkin diagram'' is introduced, shown to be injective, and even a bijection when the group $\Gb$ is absolutely pseudo-simple, as will be the case in the following example:

-\begin{exmp} We choose a field $k$ and an extension $k'_s/k_s$ such that there does not exist $k'/k$ with $k'_s = k_sk'$ (take any finite extension $k''/k$ which admits no purely inseparable subextension $k'/k$ such that $k''/k'$ is separable; it then suffices to take $k'_s\coloneqq k_sk''$).
-For this, necessarily, the extension $k'_s/k$ must not be normal (cf. \cite[V, Prop.\ 6.11]{Lan02}), and the automorphisms $t\in\Gamma$ which extend to automorphisms of $k'_s/k$ form a proper open subgroup $\Gamma_K\subsetneq\Gamma$ of finite~index (corresponding to a finite separable extension $K/k$ over which there exists $K'/K$ such that $k'_s = k_sK'$).
+\begin{exmp} We choose a field $k$ and an extension $k'_s/k_s$ such that there does not exist $k'/k$ with $k'_s = k_sk'$ (take any finite extension $k''/k$ which admits no purely inseparable~subextension $k'/k$ such that $k''/k'$ is separable; it then suffices to take $k'_s\coloneqq k_sk''$).
+In this situation, the extension $k'_s/k$ is not normal (cf. \cite[V, Prop.\ 6.11]{Lan02}), and the automorphisms $t\in\Gamma\coloneqq\Gal(k_s/k)$ which extend to automorphisms of $k'_s/k$ form a proper open subgroup $\Gamma_K\subsetneq\Gamma$ of finite~index (corresponding to a finite separable extension $K/k$ over which there exists $K'/K$ such that $k'_s = k_sK'$).
 We may also assume that $k'_s\subseteq k_s^{1/p^n}$ for simplicity.
 Over any field~$k$~which~admits this setup, we will now exhibit a separable band $(\Gb,\kappa)$, locally represented by a pseudo-reductive group $\Gb$, but not globally representable.
 The proof follows several steps:

 \textit{Step 1:} We take $\Ga\coloneqq\mathrm{SL}_{p^n\!,\,k_s}$ and $\Gb\coloneqq\mathrm R(\Gaa)$ over $k_s$.
 As $\Ga$ is absolutely simple,~semisimple and simply connected, the group $\Gb$ is perfect by \cite[Cor.\ A.7.11]{CGP15}.
 Moreover, we claim that there exists no algebraic group $G$ over $k$ such that $G_{k_s}\simeq\Gb$: Indeed, by Theorem \ref{thmgenstandfunct}(b), this would imply the existence of an extension $k'/k$ such that $k'_s = k_s\otimes_k k'$, which is a contradiction.
 It now remains to construct any separable band on $k$ which is of the form $(\Gb,\kappa)$.